 Regular readers of our site are likely aware of our admiration for The Modern House, the impeccably curated UK-based real estate website.
-This past fall, the company launched a biannual print magazine devoted to thoughtful design and considered living.
+Last year, the company launched a biannual print magazine devoted to thoughtful design and considered living.
 Its spring/summer 2021 issue just came out and good news for stateside fans, the publication is now available to ship internationally.
 We were offered a sneak peek and found ourselves poring over the story on Ryo Kashiwazaki’s enchanting weekend home.

 In 2018, the acclaimed footwear and accessories designer bought an old traditional house in the Japanese countryside, about an hour from Tokyo, where he and his family live.
 He was looking for a rural escape from urban life (and his demanding job as creative director and founder of Hender Scheme, his artisanal leather goods brand) as well as a place for his two young boys to be able to “explore and play in nature without constraint,” he told the magazine.